 - We will publish the instructions on how to record your video in the afternoon of the 6th.

 Step 1 – Learn your part well

-Step 3 – Choose the best location for recording
+Step 3 – Choose the best location

 Ideally you want a place that is quiet, where you will not be interrupted.
 We prefer you do this indoors, as doing it outside might also capture the sounds of other people, traffic, birds and other animals, and wind.